What to do if a VSO Screwed Up Your Application

 Failing to Submit Proper Paperwork

-If your VSO failed to submit the proper paperwork for your claim, it can extend the process of receiving disability by months, or even years.
-Any failure in the submission of the application can result in a denial of benefits, but you can file for an extension through the submission of a Notice of Disagreement and filing a VA Form 9 that can give you over two years to fix the mistakes in the application and resubmit for consideration.
-It is important to remember that the proper paperwork should include evidence that you are eligible for benefits, currently disabled, had an in-service incident that caused or aggravated the condition, have evidence linking the incident to your condition, and provide medical evidence showing the severity of your condition.
+If your VSO fails to submit the proper paperwork for your claim, it can extend the process of receiving disability by months, or even years.
+Any failure in the submission of the application can result in a denial of benefits, but you can file for an extension through the submission of a Notice of Disagreement and filing a VA Form 9, which can give you over two years to fix the mistakes in the application and resubmit for consideration.
+It is important to remember that the proper paperwork should include evidence that you are eligible for benefits, are currently disabled, had an in-service incident that caused or aggravated the condition, have evidence linking the incident to your condition, and provide medical evidence showing the severity of your condition.

 Omission of Illnesses or Supporting Documentation

 Another common mistake made by VSOs when filling out an application is failing to file an application for all of a veteran’s illnesses, including secondary illnesses caused by the initial condition.
 Supporting documentation can also be missing in an application that results in a denial of benefits, such as a lack of Buddy Statements.
 Buddy Statements are used to show that an event occurred when there are no records of it, show that an injury occurred if there are no records for it, show behavioral or physical changes, show life changes, or show losses you have endured as a result of your condition.

 Failure to submit an independent medical opinion or not having your full service and medical records reviewed is also a common mistake when submitting a disability benefits application to the VA.
 Omission of these supporting documents by the VSO means that the VA relies on their own doctors to give a medical opinion about the status of your condition, and these people have no incentive to support your claims of disability.

 How a Disability Benefits Attorney can Help